caleb-freitas/nestjs-kafka-integration/readme.md

 ## Playing around

-- Start one terminal with `docker-compose exec app`
+- Run `docker-compose logs -f app` in another terminal

-- Make a `POST` request on `http://localhost:3000` with the following body
+- Make a `POST` request on `http://localhost:3000/orders` with the following body:

 ```json
 {